Defend Drink Driving Offences (Driving with Excess Alcohol)

 The consequences of a drink driving conviction

 A conviction for drink driving would result in a minimum of a twelve month driving ban.
-You also face a fine of up to £5000, a criminal record, increased future insurance premiums and even a community or custodial sentence.
+You also face an unlimited fine, a criminal record, increased future insurance premiums and even a community or custodial sentence.
 Not to mention, the knock on effect of a disqualification from driving: the potential loss of your employment, difficulties paying your mortgage, difficulties at home, and the fact that your good name may be tarnished.